allivka/ADUL/README.md

 The documentation was generated via doxygen tool and [Doxygen-Awesome theme](https://github.com/jothepro/doxygen-awesome-css.git)

-Documentation can be found in docs/html/index.html
+Documentation can be found in docs/html/index.

+In documentation you can see also private and protected attributes and methods because I think that user should know more about how API he uses work under the hood and with such additional information it can be easier to understand the API functionulity

 # To-do and plans